Payday Loan Interest Rates: Here's What You Need to Know

 Pro tip: This is why you may see notations on lending websites stating that loans are not available to military service members and veterans.

-Most payday lenders will not lend to service members because their rates are far above this level.
-If you are a service member and you think a lender may have violated your rights under the MLA, contact your nearest Judge Advocate General legal assistance office.
+Most payday lenders will not lend to service members because their interest rates are far above this level.
+If you are a service member and think a lender may have violated your rights under the MLA, contact your nearest Judge Advocate General legal assistance office.

 Payday loan alternatives